-Genetic Testing Consent Form (Except NV, OR, NY)
+Testing Consent Form (Except NV, NY)

-Bioscope.ai Genetic Testing Consent Form
+Bioscope.ai Testing Consent Form

-This Genetic Testing Consent Form (“Consent Form”) will provide you with information regarding the genetic test provided by Bioscope.ai, Inc. (“Bioscope”) which your health care provider has ordered for you.
-You should discuss the genetic test with your health care provider or a genetic counselor.
+This Testing Consent Form (“Consent Form”) will provide you with information regarding the laboratory test(s) provided by Bioscope.ai, Inc. (“Bioscope”) that your health care provider has ordered for you.
+These tests may include whole genome sequencing and microbiome analysis.
+You should discuss the test(s) with your health care provider.
 To assist you in understanding the reason for this testing, this form provides information about the testing process and potential results.

-Purpose and Implications of Genetic Testing
+Purpose and Implications of Testing

-Description of Bioscope’s Genetic Testing
+Description of Bioscope’s Testing Services

 Possible Results and Significance of the Results

-This genetic test aims to identify a wide variety of genetic variants, genetic characteristics, and genetic trait correlation.
+Genetic Testing Results.
+Genetic testing aims to identify a wide variety of genetic variants, genetic characteristics, and genetic trait correlation.
 The results of the test could provide information about the geographic origins of your ancestors and provide insights into your genetic traits.
 The results may also provide you with information about you or your genetic relatives that you do not expect or that makes you uncomfortable, such as potential health risks.
 Results of genetic tests could also reveal that reported familial relationships are not true biological relationships.
 Moreover, the genetic test could include findings that are:

 - Indeterminate, meaning some variants have been identified that could potentially contribute to disease symptoms, but there is no conclusive evidence either way.
 An indeterminate result may (i) lead to a suggestion that testing additional family members may be helpful, (ii) remain uncertain for the foreseeable future, or (iii) be resolved over time.

 - Negative, meaning some variants that are known or likely to cause disease symptoms or impact the effectiveness or safety of a particular medication based on the available scientific evidence at the time of testing have not been identified.
 Such results may (i) reduce but not eliminate the possibility that any of your diagnosed health conditions has a genetic basis, (ii) impact how your health care provider treats your health condition, (iii) reduce but not eliminate your predisposition or risk for developing a genetic disease in the future, or (iv) be uninformative.
+As noted above, the bioinformatics pipeline used to analyze whole genome sequencing data is not separately CLIA-certified.
+A negative result does not definitively rule out a genetic condition, and confirmatory testing through a CLIA-certified method may be recommended, particularly if there is a strong clinical suspicion or family history.

-Limitations and Effectiveness of Genetic Testing
+Limitations and Effectiveness of Testing

-Performance of the Genetic Testing
+Performance of the Testing

-If you sign this Consent Form, a genetic test, specifically whole genome sequencing (the “Test”) will be performed on a sample containing your biological materials, collected via a cheek swab (the “Sample”).
-Gene by Gene, a laboratory that has been contracted to conduct the testing (the “Testing Laboratory”) will perform the Test.
-The results of the Test and the genomic sequencing data and other genetic data derived from the Test will be disclosed back to Bioscope for processing in the Bioscope software application.
+If you sign this Consent Form, one or more laboratory tests as ordered by your health care provider (each, a “Test”) will be performed on a sample containing your biological materials, collected using the method specified in your Sample collection kit (the “Sample”).
+A qualified laboratory or testing service provider that has been contracted to conduct the testing (the “Testing Laboratory”) will perform the Test.
+A current list of Testing Laboratories is available at security.bioscope.ai/legal/subprocessors.
+The results of the Test and the analytical data and other data derived from the Test (collectively, “Test Data”) will be disclosed back to Bioscope for processing in the Bioscope software application.
+Test Data may include genomic sequencing data and other genetic data (“Genetic Data”), and microbiome composition data, depending on the type of Test performed.
 Bioscope will make the results of the Test available to your healthcare provider who will discuss the results with you.
 Depending on your state of residence, you may have the right to receive a copy of the results of the Test.
 If you would like to request to receive a copy of the results of the test, please contact your health care provider.

 Sample Collection